Blotched Satin Moth

 (Photo: copyright Cathy Byrne)

 These Caterpillars are green with a conspicuous yellow line underlined in black extending along each side.
 The body has a scattering of dark dots.
 The body tapers uniformly from the head to the tail.
+The head has a pair of small orange and black horns.

 The caterpillars have been found feeding on: